 The Artist Series

 This section is too damn cool.
+Probably my FAVORITE section of all of JamPlay’s content.
 Here you will learn from some of the music industry’s best guitarists who will show you their unique styles.

 From major music industry session players to members of some of the biggest bands in the world, you will learn only from the experts.